knewplay/course-vex-vrc-in-c/outline.md

 * Overview of the VEX Robotics competition, including its rules, format, and what you will learn.
 * VEX is a global robotics competition for students, in which teams design build and program robots to compete against each other.
 * Matches are played on a square field, with teams competing in alliances of two and trying to earn points against oponents.
 * Present key components and hardware such as the VEX V5 Brain.
+I will present the V5 hardware in person and demo it.
 * We can provide short video of past VEX competitions in action.

 #### Discussion